 Should your business go internal or external?
 Well, that is going to depend on your budget and your needs.
 Many times there is going to be a hybrid approach that is going to work best.
 Maybe you start small and work your way up to a fully functional marketing team.

 Marketing Team Conclusion

-I am going to tell you that marketing strategy and stellar graphic design typically do not exist in the same person.
+I am also going to tell you that marketing strategy and stellar graphic design typically do not exist in the same person (do not believe the person that says otherwise).
 These people that can do all these skills are typically the top dawg at a startup or own their own agency.
-Marketing is a long-term investment in your organization, ensure that you have the right marketing team in place to drive results.
+Remember, marketing is a long-term investment in your organization, ensure that you have the right marketing team in place to drive results.